-Today, Shelby and Drew are discussing Superman/Wonder Woman 7, originally released April 9th, 2014.
+Today, Shelby and Spencer are discussing Batman 32, originally released June 25th, 2014.